shirblc/story-manager-server-ng1/README.md

 1. **libraryMgr** + **libraryCtrl** - Displays the name and synopsis of each added story.
 Allows users to add and deletec stories.
 2. **storyMgr** + **storyCtrl** - Displays the name and synopsis of each chapter within the currently open story.
 Allows users to edit a story's details, as well sa adding, deleting and editing chapters' details.
+3. **settings** + **settingsCtrl** - Allows the users to change several of the app's settings.
+Still in development.

-The app also contains a service, librarian, which is responsible for getting a story's or a library's data and posting changes to the JSON file containing the library information (data/stories.JSON).
+The app also contains a service, **librarian**, which is responsible for getting a story's or a library's data and posting changes to the JSON file containing the library information (data/stories.JSON).

 ## Dependencies